Izumi0XD/CYBER_SECURITY_NOTES/DAY_05/README.md

 ### EXPLOIT DATABASE
   : Exploit-DB is a widely recognized online public database and platform that provides information about security vulnerabilities, exploits, and their corresponding proof-of-concept code.

+## ♦ Defining CVSS, CVE and NVD

+• ***CVSS*** – The Common Vulnerability Scoring System (CVSS) is a system widely used in vulnerability management programs.
+CVSS indicates the severity of an information security vulnerability, and is an integral component of many vulnerability scanning tools.The Common Vulnerability Scoring System (aka CVSS Scores) provides a numerical (0-10) representation of the severity of an information security vulnerability.
+CVSS scores are commonly used by infosec teams as part of a vulnerability management program to provide a point of comparison between vulnerabilities, and to prioritize remediation of vulnerabilities.

+• ***CVE*** – Common Vulnerabilities and Exposures (CVE) is a list of publicly disclosed vulnerabilities and exposures that is maintained by MITRE.Common Vulnerabilities and Exposures (CVE) is a database of publicly disclosed information security issues.
+A CVE number uniquely identifies one vulnerability from the list.
+CVE provides a convenient, reliable way for vendors, enterprises, academics, and all other interested parties to exchange information about cyber security issues.
+Enterprises typically use CVE, and corresponding CVSS scores, for planning and prioritization in their vulnerability management programs.

+• ***NVD*** – The National Vulnerability Database (NVD) is a database, maintained by [NIST](https://nvd.nist.gov/vuln), that is fully synchronized with the MITRE CVE list.